The application form must be completed online. The following materials must accompany the application in order for it to be considered complete.

 The statement of purpose should indicate your reasons for applying to the proposed program at the University of Virginia and describe your preparation for this field of study, research interests, future career plans, and intellectual or life experiences in order to aid the admissions committee in evaluating your aptitude and motivation for graduate study.
 Your commitment to a selected field of study is presumed in the receipt of your application; instead, please discuss specific issues in the field that engage you.
 Please limit your submission to between 500 and 1,000 words.

 Graduate Record Examination (GRE)

 The Graduate School does not require applicants to submit scores from GRE subject tests.
-However, many programs highly encourage the inclusion of a GRE subject test.
+However, some programs do require applicants to submit such scores, and others highly encourage the inclusion of such scores.
 Please consult individual program websites for specific information.

 Test of English as a Foreign Language (TOEFL)

 All international students must submit TOEFL scores in addition to GRE scores.
 Applicants are required to record their scores from the TOEFL (or IELTS) exam on their electronic application.
 Official scores are not necessary for the review process, but will be required if the applicant matriculates as a student.
 Official scores sent from ETS (or IELTS) are automatically matched to the application at the time they are received.

 The minimum internet-based (iBT) TOEFL score requirement is 90 (including sectional minimums of 22 in speaking, 22 in writing, 23 in reading and 23 in listening).
 The minimum paper-based TOEFL score requirement is 600.
 Applicants may submit scores from the International English Language Testing System (IELTS) as an alternative to the TOEFL exam.
 The minimum IELTS score requirement is 7.0 in each section.
 In any case, the date of the reported test must fall within two years of the application deadline.
 Admissions committees will consider applications with scores that do not meet the minimum requirements.